dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

   ...
 ```

 Import `AuthService` in the app module and add it to the `providers` array.
-We can now import this service anywhere in our application.
+We can now inject this service elsewhere in our application.

 ### Home Component Login

-The first thing we'll do with `AuthService` is hook up the "Log In" button we created on the homepage.
+The first thing we'll implement with `AuthService` is the "Log In" button we created on the homepage.

 Open `home.component.ts`: